MadScientist2854/caie-pseudocode/README.md

  - Linux 32-bit:
  - Linux 64-bit:
- - Mac: if you have a Mac and are willing to compile an executable for me, please contact me on Discord at MadScientist#6032 create a file in the same folder as the downloaded file called `source.txt`. write your code in `source.txt`, then run the downloaded file (as long as you didn't rename it, it should be called `PseudocodeInterpreter`).
-A window should pop up that either shows the output or the errors in your program.
+ - Mac: if you have a Mac and are willing to compile an executable for me, please contact me on Discord at MadScientist#6032

+create a file in the same folder as the downloaded file called `source.txt`. write your code in `source.txt`, then run the downloaded file (as long as you didn't rename it, it should be called `PseudocodeInterpreter`). a window should pop up that either shows the output or the errors in your program.

 ## Manually Compiling
 install cargo and the rust compiler, and run `cargo run <source code file>`

-Note: the normal order of operations (PEMDAS/BODMAS) is used for arithmetic operators, because the specification doesn't actually say what order should be used. comparison operators (`>`, `<`, etc.) come next after arithmetic operators. the boolean operations `AND` and `OR` come after those. `=` and `<>` come last in the precedence. the boolean operation `NOT` comes before the arithmetic operators
+Note: the normal order of operations (PEMDAS/BODMAS) is used for arithmetic operators, though the specification doesn't actually say what order should be used. comparison operators (`>`, `<`, etc.) come next after arithmetic operators. the boolean operations `AND` and `OR` come after those. `=` and `<>` come last in the precedence. the boolean operation `NOT` comes before the arithmetic operators